osvfelices/pulse/docs/pages/guide.md

 ## Working with Files

-Pulse provides a comprehensive file system API in the `std/fs` module:
+Pulse provides a file system API in the `std/fs` module:

 ```pulse
 import fs from 'std/fs'